June 11, 2018| Press Releases

 After an initial set of introductions, the group first mapped and then prioritized the unmet needs in the osteoporosis field.
 For two top-priority unmet needs, the group developed an action plan on how they would collaborate to address the needs.

-The group consisted both of researchers who have been in the osteoporosis field for decades nd know each other well, and advocates and others who are newer to the field.
+The group consisted both of researchers who have been in the osteoporosis field for decades and know each other well, as well as advocates and others who are newer to the field.
 In addition to the basic introductions, participants were asked to name one thing each one offers to the collaboration between the IOF and the NOF.
 From the expressions of enthusiasm for the work together, several common resources were identified:

 The capacity to develop engaged patient advocacy—listening to, motivating, and activating patients.
 Advocacy by patients, not just for patients.

 • Global reach—to both listen to and communicate with patients, health care professionals, and researchers.

 • The ability to bring people together and to generate consensus and collaboration across disciplines and geographies.

 • The knowledge and experience base needed to provide a ‘reality check’ on any ideas generated.